DiegoFChC/dev_library_template/src/notes/MarkDoc/others/other.md

 {% callout type="caution" %}
 **Caution** Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
 {% /callout %}

-{% callout type="danger" %}
-**Danger** Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
-{% /callout %}

-{% callout type="info" %}
-**Info** Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
-{% /callout %}

-{% callout type="tip" %}
-**Tip** Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
-{% /callout %}

 {% callout type="tip" title="Custom Tittle" %}